orbeon/orbeon-forms-doc/xforms/submission-extensions.md

 ### Compatibility notes

-As of Orbeon Forms 4.9, `oxf.xforms.forward-submission-headers` is deprecated.
+Since Orbeon Forms 4.9, `oxf.xforms.forward-submission-headers` is deprecated.
 Use `oxf.http.forward-headers` instead.
 For backward compatibility, header names from both properties are combined into a single set of header names.
 It is no longer possible to specify per-form forwarding headers using `xxf:forward-submission-headers`.

 Prior to Orbeon Forms 4.9, the two properties were looked at in order: